 Elizabeth (Ashley Scott - A Stranger with My Kids) had planned it as a treat for her husband, Bill (David DeLuise), some time away on a dude ranch so that he could act out his fantasy of being a cowboy.
-Unfortunately a fall from a horse ended up killing Bill, leaving their son Tyler (Luke Judy) fearing he will lose his mum, and Elizabeth running the global tech company which Bill built.
-It is on one of her business trips that she runs in to Travis (Jay Pickett - Inspired to Kill), a cowboy who worked at the dude ranch, and things between them move quite quickly with Travis leaving his job after a few romantic days with Elizabeth in Miami and returning with her to her mansion.
-Everything seems perfect especially as Tyler and Travis get on, that is until Detective Morrison (Brian Krause - The Killing Pact) shows up and tells Elizabeth they are re-opening the case involving Bill's death and that Travis is their main suspect.
+Unfortunately a fall from a horse ended up killing Bill, leaving their son, Tyler (Luke Judy), fearing he will lose his mum, and Elizabeth running the global tech company which Bill had built.
+It is on one of her business trips that she runs in to Travis (Jay Pickett - Inspired to Kill), a cowboy who worked at the dude ranch, and things between them move quite quickly with Travis leaving his job after just a few romantic days with Elizabeth in Miami and returning with her to her mansion.
+Everything seems perfect especially as Tyler and Travis get on, but that is until Detective Morrison (Brian Krause - The Killing Pact) shows up and tells Elizabeth they are re-opening the case involving Bill's death and that Travis is the main suspect.

 "A Woman Deceived" is simply the regular sort of thriller you find shown on TV.
 How regular?
 Well in these movies there is always a detective who shows up and has maybe 3 scenes max and the chances are the part will be played by either Brian Krause or Lochlyn Munro, in this case Krause was the actor with an afternoon spare to record his part, or at least that is what it feels like.
 As such the storyline to "A Woman Deceived" is basic with Elizabeth coincidently bumping in to Travis and ending up falling in love with him extremely quickly, it isn't really a spoiler when I say that Travis is not what he seems and Elizabeth along with their son ends up in danger.
 It is all extremely standard stuff and even when "A Woman Deceived" gets dramatic it feels rushed, as if everyone was just trying to get through this, I suppose you could say the same about this review.